LairChen/Infinity/README.md

 **train mode**: Based on your own business data, tune and save the large language model.

-**online infer mode**: Use Gradio and Flask to offer an online prediction stage.
+**online infer mode**: Use FastAPI and Gradio to offer an online prediction stage.

 ***